-ScotRail services operate to Dunbar from both Edinburgh and from the south.
-Virgin trains also run services between the capital and Dunbar.
-From Dunbar station it is a 15 minute walk to the E end of John Muir Country Park - i.e. Dunbar harbour.
+ScotRail services operate between Dunbar and Edinburgh.
+High speed train services also opeate on this route.
+From Dunbar station it is a 15 minute walk to Dunbar Harbour at the East end of John Muir Country Park.

-East Coast Buses operate service 107 between Edinburgh and Dunbar, ask the driver to drop you off near to John Muir Country Park.
+East Coast Buses operate services between Edinburgh and Dunbar, ask the driver to drop you off near to John Muir Country Park.

-- WCs with cold showers are located at Linkfield car park.
-Additional WCs are at Shore Road
+- toilets with cold showers are located at Linkfield car park - additional toilets are at Shore Road

 To date, around 400 species of plant have been found.
 Among the most common are thrift and sea aster on the saltmarsh; sea rocket and biting stonecrop on the upper beach; marram grass and birds-foot trefoil on the dunes; with meadow cranesbill and viper's bugloss along the grassy edge to the woodland.